Part 3 of 3 by Don Bell | ⏱️ 11 minute read

 Additionally, as our faith is strengthened through tongues, it enhances our ability to exercise the other gifts of the Holy Spirit, blessing others and ultimately deepening our connection with God.

-By praying in tongues for healing and exercising the other gifts of the Holy Spirit to bless others, we can overcome the weaknesses of our human nature while simultaneously strengthening our faith and the faith of others.
+By praying in tongues for healing and walking in The Gifts of the Holy Spirit to bless others, we can overcome the weaknesses of our human nature while simultaneously strengthening our faith and the faith of others.
+May the Holy Spirit continue to lead you into all truth and wholeness.